Emergence of Cascading Flat Bands in Breathing Superlattices

 It is instructive to investigate the evolution of the band structure with respect to the breathing strength.
-Fig. \ref{fig:transision} shows the calculated photonic band structures for PhCs with $N=14$ and $\delta$ varying from $0$ to $0.13$.
+Fig. \ref{fig:transision} shows the calculated photonic band structures for the TM-polarization with $N=14$ and $\delta$ varying from $0$ to $0.13$.
 For $\delta=0$, there are two folded dispersive bands separated by a large band gap, which are similar to the conduction- and valence-like electronic bands in semiconductors.
 Away from $\delta=0$, a band gap opens at $K$ in both conduction and valence bands, resulting in a pair of isolated bands.
-As shown in Fig. \ref{fig:transision}(b), the gap width increases further with $\delta$.
+The gap width increases further with $\delta$, as shown in Fig. \ref{fig:transision}(b).
 After the gap opening at $K$, the first band crossing point at $\Gamma$ opens and generates a second pair of flat bands.
-Further TB calculation shows the rate of gap opening at $K$ is linear with $\delta$, which is faster than the rate $\propto\delta^2$ at $\Gamma$ (see Supplementary S6 for details).
+Further TB calculations show the rate of gap opening at $K$ is linear with $\delta$, which is faster than the rate $\propto\delta^2$ at $\Gamma$ (see Supplementary \cite{SI} S9 for derivations).
 Consequently, the second pair bands become flat at $\delta=0.12$ [Fig. \ref{fig:transision}(c)].
+As $\delta$ further increases, the bandwidth of flat bands initially decreases exponentially [Fig. \ref{fig:transision} (i-j)].
+When the two groups of flat bands meet at large $\delta$, the coupling between subbands leads to the band gap close and reopen sequentially at $\Gamma$ and $K$ [Fig. \ref{fig:transision}(e-h)].
+This leads to the re-dispersion of flat bands.
+Simultaneously, new flat bands continue to emerge, indicating that a wider bandgap is favorable for generating more flat bands.